Bren light machine gun: Service

-Second World War
+World War II

 In the British and Commonwealth armies, the Bren was generally issued on a scale of one per rifle section.
 An infantry battalion also had a "carrier" platoon, equipped with Universal Carriers, each of which carried a Bren gun.
 Parachute battalions from 1944 had an extra Bren in the Anti-tank platoon.
 The 66-man "Assault Troop" of British Commandos had a nominal establishment of four Bren guns.
 Realising the need for additional section-level firepower, the British Army endeavoured to issue the Bren in great numbers, with a stated goal of one Bren to every four private soldiers.
 The Bren was operated by a two-man crew, sometimes commanded by a Lance Corporal as an infantry section's "gun group", the remainder of the section forming the "rifle group".
 The gunner or "Number 1" carried and fired the Bren, and a loader or "Number 2" carried extra magazines, a spare barrel and a tool kit.
 Number 2 helped reload the gun and replace the barrel when it overheated, and spotted targets for Number 1.

 Generally, the Bren was fired from the prone position using the attached bipod.
 On occasion, a Bren gunner would use his weapon on the move supported by a sling, much like an automatic rifle, and from standing or kneeling positions.
 Using the sling, Australian soldiers regularly fired the Bren from the hip, for instance in the marching fire tactic, a form of suppressive fire moving forward in assault.
 A Victoria Cross was awarded to Private Bruce Kingsbury for such use at Isurava, New Guinea, in 1942, during the Australians' fighting retreat from Kokoda.

 Each British soldier's equipment normally included two magazines for his section's Bren gun.
-The large ammunition pouches on the 1937 Pattern Web Equipment were designed around the Bren magazine.
+The large ammunition pouches on the 1937 pattern web equipment were designed around the Bren magazine.
 The Bren was regarded as the principal weapon of an infantry section, providing the majority of its firepower.
 As such, all ranks were expected to be "experts in its use".

 The Bren had an effective range of around 600 yd when fired from a prone position with a bipod.
 It could deliver a beaten ground of 115 yd by 12 m at 1000 yd on the bipod.
 A 'rapid' fire rate of 120 rounds per minute (four magazines a minute) was sustainable with a barrel change after ten magazines (or reduction in fire rate) to limit wear but doctrine was to fire in 4-5 round bursts.
-Soldiers were instructed to fired single-shot in imitation of rifle fire to conceal the presence of an automatic weapon.
+Soldiers were instructed to fire single-shot in imitation of rifle fire to conceal the presence of an automatic weapon.